Network Granger Causality with Inherent Grouping Structure: Irrepresentable assumptions and consistency

 In this section, we discuss two results involving the compatibility and irrepresentable conditions for group lasso.
-The first result demonstrates a connection between irrepresentable conditions and compatibility conditions.
-The second result discusses the necessity of group irrepresentable conditions for direction consistency of the group lasso estimates.
+We first show that a stronger version of the uniform irrepresentable assumption implies the group compatibility \eqref{compatible}, and hence, consistency in $\ell_{2,1}$ norm.
+Next we argue that a weaker version of the irrepresentable assumption is indeed necessary for the direction consistency of the group lasso estimates.
+These results generalize analogous properties of lasso \citep{vandegeerconditions,Zhaoyu06} to the group penalization framework.
 The proofs are given under a special choice of tuning parameter $\lambda_g = \lambda \sqrt{k_g}$.
 Similar results can be derived for the general choice of $\lambda_g$, although their presentation is more involved.